Location218 Moo 2, Namprae, ตำบล หางดง เชียงใหม่ 50230, Thailand

 ClientPanyaden International School

-From the architect.
+Text description provided by the architects.
 Chiangmai Life Architect’s Bamboo Sports Hall for Panyaden International School combines modern organic design, 21st century engineering and a natural material – bamboo.

 The design was based on the lotus flower as Panyaden International School is in Thailand and uses Buddhist teachings to infuse values into its academic curriculum and teach the underlying mechanisms of the human mind.